ceph/ceph/doc/mgr/telemetry.rst

 parameters which help the project to gain a better understanding of the way Ceph is used.

-Data is sent over HTTPS to *telemetry.ceph.com*.
+Data is sent secured to *https://telemetry.ceph.com*.

 Sample report
 -------------